Where to find us

 Basic electronics care

-- Again cleaning all RCA & speaker connections by pulling in and out numerous times (remember, always switch mains power off before undertaking this).
+- Again cleaning all RCA & speaker connections by pulling in and out numerous times (remember, always switch mains power off before undertaking this) annually.

 - Leave all electronics powered up, or at least on standby.
 Not only does this make your Hi-Fi sound better due to being at operating temperature, but also improves reliability hugely.
 Electronics like to be at a good operating temperature, going from stone cold to very warm daily fatigues components and puts a strain on all the tiny internal soldered joints.

 - Old amplifiers often get “Scratchy” volume controls.
-These are often easy and cost effective to fix.
+These are often easy and cost effective to fix with a service.

 - Keep amplifiers and particular Home theatre receivers well ventilated.
 Again doing this lessens breakdowns and prolongs its life .